Elachista subnigrella: Biology

 Adults are on wing from April to May.

 The larvae feed on Avena, Avenula pubescens, Bromus erectus, Calamagrostis epigejos, Dactylis glomerata, Festuca and Holcus mollis.
 They mine the leaves of their host plant.
-The mine has the form of a narrow, flat corridor, descending from the leaf tip.
-The frass is deposited in a continuous line.
-A single larva may make several mines.
-Pupation takes place outside of the mine.
-They are pale yellow with a light brown head.
 Larvae can be found from April to May and again in July.

 Distribution

 It is found from Scandinavia and the Baltic States to the Pyrenees and Italy and from Ireland to Romania.